vishalvshekkar/controlhub-feedback/SUPPORT.md

 When contacting support, please include:

 ### For Technical Issues:
-- iOS version (Settings > General > About)
-- App version (ControlHub > Settings > About)
-- Device model (iPhone 15 Pro, iPad Air, etc.)
+- What device you're using (iPhone 15 Pro, iPad Air, etc.)
-- Description of the issue
+- Description of what's wrong
 - When it started happening
-- Steps you've already tried
+- Screenshots if helpful

 ### For Account Issues:
 - Email address associated with your account